 W.F.
 Turner, a Democratic elector from Alabama, voted for Walter Burgwyn Jones instead of the Democratic candidate Adlai Stevenson.
 Jones was formerly a circuit court judge from Turner’s hometown.
 He also voted for U.S. Senator Herman Talmadge for Vice President instead of Stevenson’s running mate, Estes Kefauver.

 Preston Parks was a member of Tennessee’s Democratic Party.
 He was appointed as one of their state electors early in the election year.
 Before the election, members of the Democratic Party split off and formed the States Rights party.

-Parks vowed before the election that he would not vote for Harry Truman, his party’s nominee, but would instead vote for Senator Strom Thurmond, the States Rights Party candidate.
+Parks stated before the election that he would not vote for Harry Truman, his party’s nominee, but would instead vote for Senator Strom Thurmond, the States Rights Party candidate.
 Another elector also made the same pledge but ended up voting for Truman.
 Parks also voted for Thurmond’s running mate, Fielding L. Wright, for Vice President.

 Thurmond, who gathered less than 3% of the popular vote, received a total of 39 electoral votes.
 The other 38 electors were not faithless electors, but were earned by virtue of Thurmond winning Louisiana, Alabama, Mississippi, and South Carolina.

-Eight Republican electors had pledged their votes to him but voted for Nicholas Murray Butler instead.
+Eight Republican electors voted for Nicholas Murray Butler instead.
 There were no deviant votes cast for president in 1912.

 In 1896, two parties, the Democratic Party and the People’s Party, ran William Jennings Bryan as their presidential candidate.
 The two parties, though they shared a presidential candidate, nominated different candidates for vice president.
 The Democratic Party nominated Arthur Sewall and the People’s Party nominated Thomas Watson.